-Do you like to take time to smell the roses, but lately they don’t smell as sweet?
+Do you like to take time to smell the roses, but lately, they don’t smell as sweet?
 Several viruses and conditions, including COVID-19, could be the culprits behind a loss of taste and smell.

 A bouquet of flowers.
 A home-cooked meal.
 Milk that’s past its best-by date.
-Our senses of taste and smell help us to detect and catalogue a wide spectrum of flavors and scents.
+Our senses of taste and smell help us to detect and catalog a wide spectrum of flavors and scents.
 Both can also serve to tell us when something’s not safe to eat.
-And interestingly, what we perceive as a disruption in our ability to taste may often be rooted in issues related to our sense of smell.
+And, interestingly, what we perceive as a disruption in our ability to taste may often be rooted in issues related to our sense of smell.

 Smell disorders can present different symptoms, including:

 - Hyposmia — a lessened ability to detect odors

 - Anosmia — a complete inability to detect odors

 - Parosmia — a change in the normal perception of scents (e.g., what used to smell pleasant is now foul)

 - Phantosmia — the perception of an odor that is not present

 If you’re experiencing issues with your ability to taste and smell, here are some of the conditions that may be at the root of these changes.